ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 # "Basic Fantasy RPG" Character Creator
+### *"Character creation engine-lite" built for easy system swapping*

 ## Overview

-This is a fully functional character creator for the "Basic Fantasy RPG" game system, designed in Python using Pygame.
-It serves as both a standalone application and a portfolio piece, demonstrating dynamic adaptability and modular structure.

-While it is not a "character creator creator", it can be easily modified to accommodate other RPG rule systems with some coding adjustments.

-The program is built with Python and Pygame, featuring a UI that dynamically adjusts itself based on added UI element instances.
-However, modifying the core rule set (races, classes, abilities, etc.) requires manual changes in rules.py and character_model.py.
-If a new system requires additional screens, they need to be implemented separately but can reuse existing UI functions for consistency.
+Being more than just a character creator, this application serves as a lightweight, modular engine for building RPG character creators.
+Originally developed for the Basic Fantasy RPG system, its flexible structure makes it easy to adapt to other tabletop RPGs with minimal code changes.

+Built in Python with Pygame, the application features a dynamic GUI that resizes and repositions elements based on layout context and screen resolution.
+Rule systems (races, classes, attributes, etc.) can be customized via `rules.py` and `character_model.py`, and new screens can be added while reusing existing UI logic for a consistent look and feel.

+It works out of the box for Basic Fantasy RPG, but under the hood, it’s designed like a character creation engine.

-## Features
+## Key Features

-Easily Modifiable Rule System – Modify rules.py and character_model.py to adapt the character creator for other RPG systems.
+* **Modular Rule System** – Easily adapt to other RPG systems by editing `rules.py` and `character_model.py`.

-Adaptive UI – GUI elements reposition and resize automatically based on added UI instances, ensuring a clean layout.
+* **Adaptive, Scalable UI** – GUI elements automatically reposition and resize based on screen size and number of elements.

-Context-Sensitive UI Management – UI screens adapt their available options based on how they’re accessed (e.g., save/load behaves differently when entered from the main menu vs. in-session).
-This keeps interactions intuitive and avoids clutter.

-Modular Design – Clear separation between game logic, descriptions, and UI elements for easier expansion.

-Pygame-Based UI – Fully interactive graphical interface with text fields, buttons, and adaptive layout handling.

-Reusable UI Functions – New screens can be built while leveraging existing helper functions for consistency.

-State Management System – Tracks application flow and interactions to ensure a smooth experience.
+* **Reusable UI Components** – Build new screens or features using shared, customizable widgets and layout tools.

+* **Smart Context Handling** – UI options change based on state and context (e.g. load screen behaves differently depending on entry point).
+* **State-Driven Architecture** – Clear separation of application states ensures smooth navigation and interaction.

 ## Installation